SubSonic-Core/SubLight/SubLight.Documentation/articles/data-model-explained.md

 Once a Service Authority is defined, its governed models become orchestration-aware.
 The context uses the runtime implementation of the authority to invoke `ApplyModelConfiguration`—a reflection-based extension that activates model configuration scoped to the service abstraction.
 See [ApplyModelConfiguration](#applymodelconfiguration) for details.

-After `OnCreateServiceAuthority` returns, orchestration must validate the resulting ODM.
-This includes checking for duplicate model configuration across authorities, mandate conflicts, and lifecycle flag inconsistencies.
-A validator anchored in the `OrchestrationDataContext` should analyze the ODM to ensure contributor clarity, governance integrity, and CI enforceability.

 ### **OnValidateServiceAuthority**

 This lifecycle hook is invoked by the `OrchestrationDataContext` after `OnCreateServiceAuthority` completes.
 It receives the fully constructed Orchestration Data Model (ODM) and performs validation to ensure governance integrity, contributor clarity, and CI enforceability.